explore

 9 Stunning Spring Hikes in Washington State

-For a mellow walk with a similarly impressive display of flowers try Memaloose Hills from the Memaloose Overlook on the Historic Columbia River Highway.
+For easy hikes with a similarly impressive display of flowers try Memaloose Hills from the Memaloose Overlook on the Historic Columbia River Highway.

 Distance: 6-7.5 miles (conflicting information at trail head and online)